sdfzgufjkfdsgtzr/Additions/README.md

 ## Translations
-Feel free to add your own translations to the languages.yml or just ask me to do so for everyone
+Feel free to add your own translations to the ```languages.yml``` or just ask me to add them to next version of it

 ### Current available translations
 * German